 Running an effective ship full of various departments and divisions is not unlike running a one, two or three person entrepreneurial show.
 Without the above 4 pieces in place, your growth and sustainable strategy in income is mildly afloat.

-So here’s the question: do you want to keep doing what you’ve been doing and staying in the same spot you’re currrently parked in?
+So here’s the question: do you want to keep doing what you’ve been doing and staying in the same spot you’re currently parked in?
 Or, do you want to move forward with me as your running buddy helping you every step of the way to achieve your big picture goals?